-The Housing Partnership Steering/ Monitoring group is a new group that builds on the work of the Housing Working group, that helped develop the Strategy, this group has representatives of.
-Comprising Executive Members, a representative from overview and scrutiny, housing providers and Council officers. within the TOR to be agreed This group will:
+The Housing Partnership Steering/ Monitoring group is a new group that builds on the work of the Housing Working group, that helped develop the Strategy.
+Comprising

+Executive Members, a representative from overview and scrutiny, housing providers and Council officers.
+This group will:

-- This group will monitor Monitor the elements that make up the housing strategy using the strategy delivery plan and "My home is My Life" delivery plan. - Monitor and report on progress towards devolution, identifying any potential risks to Torbay's Housing Strategy - Facilitate partnership working to deliver the Housing Strategy
+- Monitor the elements that make up the housing strategy using the strategy delivery plan and "My home is My Life" delivery plan. - Monitor and report on progress towards devolution, identifying any potential risks to Torbay's Housing Strategy - Facilitate partnership working to deliver the Housing Strategy